 Your veterinarian will usually test for heartworm during each check-up.
 A dog with heartworm infestation may show no symptoms at first, but as it progresses it can be fatal.
 Dogs can develop a cough (including coughing up blood), become exhausted from exercise, faint, and have severe weight loss.

 Once a dog is infested with heartworm, medication is needed to kill the parasite.
 The dog will need complete rest during the treatment period in order to prevent dangerous complications from the dying worms.

 Fortunately, heartworm disease is easy to prevent.
-Heartgard and Heartgard Plus are used to prevent heartworms and several intestinal parasites when administered on a monthly basis.
+Any number of proven, safe preventions exist; among them, Heartgard and Heartgard Plus, which are used to prevent heartworms and several intestinal parasites when administered on a monthly basis.

 If a mosquito bites an infected dog, the parasite can then produce larvae inside the mosquito and these can be transmitted to humans.
 In humans, the parasite most often causes lung lesions.
 Preventing the disease in your pets can help protect you, as well.

 02 of 14

 Fleas make can make your pet's life miserable.
 There is no single method or insecticide that will completely eradicate (or at least control) a flea problem.
 The flea life cycle is fairly complex, and understanding the various stages will make it easier to get rid of them.
 You will need to use a variety of methods and products to keep your pet comfortable.

 Fleas can lead to flea allergic dermatitis with itching and skin infections.
 Fleas are also carriers of tapeworm eggs and your dog can be infested by tapeworm after eating a flea.
 A large infestation with fleas can also lead to anemia.

 While dog and cat fleas don't live on humans, you can definitely feel their bites.